2022 National Transfer Week Events

 Theme: Plug Into Transfer

-Please join us at noon each day for a 30 minute presentation on various resources we offer on campus and get answers to your frequently asked questions.
+Please join us for presentations on various resources we offer on campus and get answers to your frequently-asked questions.

->

-> Join Zoom Meeting
+Join Zoom Meeting

 The goal of the Transfer Advising office is to insure transfer students are supported through transitional services such as of academic advising, seminars, information exchange, and academic engagement opportunities.

 Upon entering the University, you will be advised by a department advisor.
 Before being contacted by an advisor, the student will be contacted by the Transfer Advising Office to discuss degree plans and go over their General Education requirements.
 You may also contact the chair of your department for advising questions/concerns; however, by the fourth week of classes, you will be able to see who your advisor is in Banner.